Kyoto Zen Temples,

 photo-reportage by Wieslaw Sadurski.

-There are here over 2000 temples.
 Kyoto has been the political, religious and cultural capital of Japan for many centuries, and this environment has fueled the development of all major Japanese traditions.
-Emperors, aristocrats, samurai - they all included wonderful gardens in their residences.
-Literally hundreds of temples have been built and destroyed over the course of the centuries – yet some of their gardens have survived for me to visit them.
+Literally hundreds of temples have been built and destroyed over the course of the centuries – yet some of them have survived for us to visit them.

 is part of the Rinzai Zen tradition and considered to be the oldest temple of its kind in the city.
 Over the centuries, the shrine was often devastated by fire.
 Consequently, it was repeatedly rebuilt.
 It also has 14 subtemples on the Kennin-ji precincts and about 70 associated temples throughout Japan.